Brass Knuckle Volition

 just like family wealth is traded off

 for cash and travel.
+Forget the family farm,

 because people should remember the Zoo with their noses

-not their cell phones.
+and not with their cell phones.

 or custom framed digital prints.